Ole Miss, MSU softball teams square off in SEC Tournament

 The Rebels and Bulldogs both reached the postseason with momentum, but in different ways.

-The No. 8 seed Rebels were swept at No. 3 Alabama last weekend – the site of the SEC Tournament and today’s 11 a.m. first pitch.
+The No. 8 seed Rebels were swept at No. 3 Alabama last weekend – the site of the SEC Tournament and Wednesday's 11 a.m. first pitch.

 The No. 9 seed Bulldogs (32-22, 8-15 SEC) are coming off back-to-back sweeps, last weekend against Georgia, to run their win streak to seven games.